mhe747/dawnboard/BeagleSDR_KernelHack.md

 ------
 after 15 seconds of reboot, now you have to do a check in target :

+	Before plugging your BeagleSDR, it would be advisable to have a check each port with your osciloscope.
+	Check the voltage, clock activites if that seems alright.

 	In target :
 	$ ls /sys/devices/platform/44000000.ocp